- Academic English Studies (ESL)

 - Latin American Studies

 - Sociology and Anthropology

 There are new ENVS major requirements effective 2019-20.
 Please see here for details, to be included in the 2019-20 Lewis & Clark College catalog.
 Below are current requirements.

 The Program and Requirements

 The major includes core courses in environmental studies, breadth courses in the natural sciences, social sciences, and humanities, and a concentration or second major.
 Core courses are designed to weave together concepts and skills drawn from breadth course fields in order to build an intellectually coherent understanding of environmental problems and solutions.
 The core sequence starts with a broad introductory course, followed by development of quantitative and qualitative analytical skills, and advanced treatment of environmental problems and solutions, culminating with a senior capstone representing original research on a topic of practical relevance.
 An additional core course builds communication, cultural competency, and other skills toward successful public engagement.
-All core courses employ forms of digital scholarship, which our students master as a part of the curriculum.
+All core courses offer the option to build skills in digital scholarship, as students document the process and outcomes of their work.
 Breadth courses in fields including biology, geology, economics, sociology, international affairs, history, and philosophy provide important discipline-specific tools for environmental analysis.
 Students also propose a concentration in order to gain greater depth in one particular subfield of environmental studies as preparation for research culminating in the student’s senior capstone.